JonJagd/getting-cleaning-data/README.md

 3                 activityname: The decriptive name of the activity such as WALKING, SITTING...

-All 66 following data variables are calculated as a mean of all the values in the original column grouped by the subject and the activity:
+All 66 following variables come from the original file "features.txt" and they are described in the features_info.txt in the original UCI HAR Dataset.
+The changes that have been made are that all the characters have been converted to lower case and the data are now in the output file calculated as a mean of all the values in the original column grouped by the subject and the activity.
+The names are

 4            tbodyacc-mean()-x